 With the ESL student population significantly increasing at Westview Freedom Academy, a decision was made to initiate a new ESL program at Kennedy for the 2019-2020 school year.
 It was operating at a high utilization rate, and with the new program, it was 102%.
-In 2018, work was completed in the closed pool area to create more space for adequate learning environments with regard to physical fitness, yet the infrastructure is certainly aging with increasing renewal needs and it will continue to be monitored.
+In 2018, work was completed in the closed pool area to create more space for adequate learning environments with respect to physical fitness, yet the infrastructure is certainly aging with increasing renewal needs and it will continue to be monitored.
 A significant amount of renewal work was completed in the 2020 summer and is continuing into 2024.
+Currently the top floor is being retrofitted with new science labs.
 Approximately \$16 million was and is allocated to Kennedy Collegiate to ensure 21st century learning into the future.

-Although McWilliam School's enrolment has declined, the use of two portables was necessary until five years ago.
+Although McWilliam School's enrolment has declined, the use of two portables was necessary until six years ago.
 As of September 2017, portables were not required.
 Projections show a decline in enrolment as the area's developments near completion and the neighbourhoods "age".
 Surplus space has increased.
 The surplus space may be beneficial in a boundary adjustment as Roseland has an increasing population.
 Further, Roseland has a unique boundary in that it actually forms a 'C' shape around McWilliam.
 This boundary has students going through McWilliam to get to Roseland.
 Roseland currently has 4 portables with new development coming to fruition.

 Previously, projections for Campbell school had indicated enrolment stabilization at around 80% utilization over the next decade, however, it appeared that a slight decline would continue, yet there was an influx in 2020.
 The school is home to specialized programming including a Giving Attention to Individual Needs program but these numbers need to be monitored to ensure that all possibilities are examined to efficiently utilize the space within the new facility.
-Because of the expected surplus space in the newly renovated building, neighbouring schools, such as Hugh Beaton that is only blocks away, with an aging infrastructure, lends possibilities for boundary adjustments.
+Because of the expected surplus space in the renovated building, neighbouring schools, such as Hugh Beaton that is only blocks away, and has significant renovations taking place in a three phase process, lends possibilities for boundary adjustments.
 Another possibility might be a boundary adjustment to alleviate the potential increases in enrolment at Roseland that currently has a unique boundary, actually placing a portion of the population close to Campbell.
 Further, Campbell had two classrooms converted to create a space for a community partner.

 Queen Victoria's enrolment has declined over the years and was hovering around a 60% utilization rate.
 An increase in student population occurred with newcomers entering the area some years ago.
 This will be difficult to gauge into the future, as witnessed three Septembers ago with a decline of 20 students over the summer months.
 In the 2019-2020 school year there was an increase of 40 students.
-In 2020, there was another decrease of 35 students, and in 2022 there was an increase of 7 students.
+In 2020, there was another decrease of 35 students, in 2022 there was an increase of 7 students, and in 2023 a decrease of 4.
 The school has significant renewal needs and an aging infrastructure.
 The property does not have any green space and is a very small footprint, without accessibility.
-This population will be monitored and even with the potential newcomers, it is still projected to decline over the next 10 years.
+This population will be monitored and even with the potential newcomers, it is still projected to decline slightly over the next 10 years.
 Significant renewal monies have been allocated to Queen Victoria over the number of years to create significant structural improvements in the school.